Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

-There are a variety of blogs and news sites that cover the ins and ours of the financial world.
+There are a variety of blogs and news sites that cover the ins and outs of the financial world.
 You’re aware of many of these sites.
 They include Bloomberg, MarketWatch (linked), CNBC, The Wall Street Journal, and many others.
 Most of those sites have their own, individual apps.
 They all have varying features, but most of them focus on covering things happening in the finance, stock, and business world.
 You can go with the site or sites that you trust the most.
 However, in general, we recommend something like MSN Money or Feedly because they aggregate most of these sites into a single feed.
 Still, those who like a specific site more than the rest may want to try its specific app.

 If we missed any great stock market apps for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!